 - Refill and flush the tank with fresh mains water checking for leaks during the refill process.

-Disinfection and chlorination:
+Step 5: Disinfection and chlorination

-- Note pH of the mains water.
+- Note the pH of the mains water.

 - Determine the tank volume, required concentration, minimum contact time and dose per m3 in water.

 - Add further Sodium Hypochlorite if required and re-test to achieve 50PPM free residual chlorine in the tank.
 Chlorine may be added at 0.5 litres per m3 and mixed in the tank.
 The concentration of free chlorine is affected by pH.
-Do not use in systems with a pH greater than 8.5 and adjust the contact time according to the approved Method Statement.
+Do not use it in systems with a pH greater than 8.5 and adjust the contact time according to the approved Method Statement.

 - Once the required level of chlorine is achieved and maintained, the outlet of the tank may be opened to allow chlorinated water to flow around the system